realdanvanth/lisp/README.md

 # Telos
-# A Tiny Lisp-like Language Built on Strings
+# A Tiny Language Built on Strings

 **Telos** is a minimal interpreter dialect where **everything is an atom** and **everything evaluates to a string**.